captn3m0/boardgame-research/HEADER.md

 Chess and Go, finding prior work on more contemporary games can be a bit hard.
 This list focuses on the latter.
 If you are interested in well-researched games like Chess, Go, Hex, take a look at the [Chess programming wiki](https://www.chessprogramming.org/Games) instead.
 The list also covers some computer-games that fall under similar themes.

+You can browse the collection at <https://www.zotero.org/captn3m0/collections/8S9AI4TI> as well.

 An importable RDF version is available as well:

 - [Zotero RDF](boardgame-research.rdf)